Ministry of Consolation

 - Responsibilities: Share the love of Christ through service to others.

-- Time Commitment: The amount of time needed to assist those in need depends on each person’s specific situation, and the number of ministry members available to assist.
+- Time Commitment: The amount of time depends on each person’s specific situation, and the number of ministry members available to assist.

 - Requirements to Join: Ministry training, fingerprinting